Our Services

 Credible medical sources identify several common triggers:

 If your nausea is centered in the upper abdomen, especially with burning pain, it's important to evaluate whether gastritis may be the underlying cause.
-Taking a free AI-powered Gastritis symptom checker can help you quickly assess whether your symptoms align with this condition and provide personalized guidance on what to do next.
+You can use Ubie's free AI symptom checker to quickly assess your symptoms and receive personalized guidance on potential causes and what steps to take next.

 Irritable bowel syndrome is a common digestive disorder affecting the large intestine.
 Unlike gastritis, IBS does not cause visible inflammation or damage to the digestive tract.
 Instead, it affects how the gut functions.